 The beauty of Akamai is that I have more resources, more budget, and more people on my team, but my day-to-day in my last role and now is very similar.
 It’s about contributing to pipeline, delivering high quality leads to the Sales team, and ultimately driving a certain percentage to the bottom line of closed won business.

-"Today, for Marketing there’s nowhere to hide, which for me as a marketer, I love."
+"For Marketing, there’s nowhere to hide, which for me as a marketer, I love."

 Going back to your career path, you’ve been at some small growing companies, as well as larger ones like Akamai, how has that impacted the way you think about team structure and metrics?